-Article 15 Internal rules governing attendance of lectures and seminars
+Article 17 Internal rules governing attendance of lectures and seminars

 - 1. To allow lectures and seminars to proceed as smoothly as possible, ESL has established internal rules governing participation in the educational activities offered.
-These internal rules are published on ESL's website. - 2.
+These internal rules are published in the course guide and on ESL's website. - 2.
 Students have to be present in the lecture room prior to the start of activities.
 After the teaching session has commenced, the students can be denied access to the lecture room.
 They will have to wait until a break to enter the lecture room. - 3.
-It is not permitted to use telephones in classrooms or lecture halls unless permission has been granted by the lecturer to use the telephone for educational purposes. - 4.
-Students can register for participation in seminars via ESL's website.
+It is not permitted to use telephones in lecture rooms unless permission has been granted by the lecturer to use the telephone for educational purposes. - 4.
+Registration for participation in seminars can be done via ESL's website.
 Students may only take part in the seminars for which they are registered.
-Students who have registered for a seminar via ESL's website and have failed to report a valid reason for being absent two consecutive times or three times in total may be de-registered by the lecturer.
+Students who have registered for a seminar via ESL's website and have failed to report a valid reason for being absent two consecutive times or three times in total may be de-registered by the administrative office of the capacity group involved or by the lecturer.

-Article 16 Evaluation of the education
+Article 18 Evaluation of the education